huggingface/blog/ai-webtv.md

 </figure>

-**Text inserted into the image:** the model sometimes inject words form the prompt into the scene, such as “imax”.
-Here we can notice that word "llama" seems to be present twice in the image, in the form of burning words.
+**Text or objects inserted into the image:** the model sometimes inject words from the prompt into the scene, such as "IMAX".
+Mentioning "Canon EOS" or "Drone footage" in the prompt can also make those objects appear in the video.

+In the following example, we notice the word "llama" inserts a llama but also two occurrences of the word llama in flames.

 <figure class="image flex items-center text-center m-0 w-full">
    <video